The Cenci: Plot

-A possible portrait of Beatrice Cenci variously attributed to Reni or Sirani, supposedly from life, (Note: In fact, Reni would not have been in Rome at the time of her trial and the portrait is more likely intended to represent a sibyl.) praised by Stendhal, Dickens, and Hawthorne and inspiring Shelley's play.
+A possible portrait of Beatrice Cenci variously attributed to Guido Reni or Elisabetta Sirani, supposedly from life, (Note: In fact, Guido Reni would not have been in Rome at the time of Cenci's trial and the portrait is more likely intended to represent a sibyl.) praised by Stendhal, Dickens, and Hawthorne and inspiring Shelley's play.

 The horrific tragedy, set in 1599 in Rome, of a young woman executed for premeditated murder of her tyrannical father, was a well-known true story handed down orally and documented in the Annali d'Italia, a twelve-volume chronicle of Italian history written by Ludovico Antonio Muratori in 1749.
 The events occurred during the Pontificate of Pope Clement VIII.
 Some local historical sources also note that Beatrice Cenci was born in a palazzo located in what is now the Regola district of Rome, near the present-day Hotel Monte Cenci.

 Shelley was first drawn to dramatize the tale after viewing a supposed portrait of Beatrice Cenci, then attributed to Guido Reni, which intrigued his poetic imagination.
 It is now attributed to Ginevra Cantofoli.